Scottish League One ins and outs - summer 2014

-Out: Garry Kenneth, defender; Jonny Brown, defender; Graham Hay, defender; Steven Robb, midfielder (Montrose); Ewan Moyes, defender (East Fife); Derek Carcary, forward (Annan Athletic); Allan Walker (East Fife); Ross Fisher, defender (Arbroath).
+Out: Garry Kenneth, defender (Carnousie Panmure); Jonny Brown, defender; Graham Hay, defender; Steven Robb, midfielder (Montrose); Ewan Moyes, defender (East Fife); Derek Carcary, forward (Annan Athletic); Allan Walker (East Fife); Ross Fisher, defender (Arbroath).
 Loan ended: Darren Petrie (Dundee United); Andy Ryan, midfielder (Hamilton Academical); Calum Antell, goalkeeper (Queen of the South).

 Key signing: A goal threat was the missing link as Dunfermline fell short of promotion last season and Michael Moffat should provide just that going by the 30-year-old's record with Ayr.

 One that got away: English defender Callum Morris was always going to leave after the Pars lost in the play-off final and he has earned his chance in the Premiership with Dundee United.
 But replacement Gregor Buchanan emerged as a talent with Airdrie last season.

 Prediction: 1st.
 Rangers ran away with the title last season, but this time the Pars have a more even playing field and their blossoming young players could just have enough to overcome a Morton squad skewed heavily with experience.

 In: Michael Moffat, forward (Ayr United); Andy Stirling, midfielder (Stranraer); Gregor Buchanan, defender (Airdrieonians); Stuart Urquhart, defender (Coventry City).
 Loan: Ryan Scully, goalkeeper (Partick Thistle).